Doogiemuc/liquido-backend-spring/doc/readme_liquidio_tech.md

   - cast your vote
   - check for an existing ballot in a given poll
   - assign, edit or remove a proxy
+  - accept delegation requests
+  - become a public proxy
   - get number of real delegations to your checksum

+Get proxy info for an area is possible without a voterToken

  ### Token Checksum